James Arthur: Education, moving to Bahrain and back to England

 Arthur first went to Ings Farm Primary School in Redcar, North Yorkshire.
 In 1997, when he was nine, he moved with his mother, his stepfather, and two of his sisters to Bahrain.
 In Bahrain, he studied at the local British School of Bahrain.
 In April 2001, when Arthur was 13, they moved back to England, having lived in Bahrain for a total of four years.
 Upon his return, he continued his studies at Rye Hills School in Redcar.

 Career

-Early years

-James Arthur started writing and recording songs when he was 15 as an unsigned artist both solo and in many bands, including:

-Moonlight Drive

-A Cleveland-based progressive, experimental, rock five-piece band with Arthur on lead vocals.
-The band was active between 2005 and 2008.
-It had recordings such as "Said You'd Be There", "Hole in My Heart" and "Tear Me Apart".

-Cue the Drama

-An alternative rock band based in Marske-by-the-Sea and active between 2005 and 2008.
-Recordings included "On the Radio 98KUPD", "It's Killing Me", "I'll Reach You" and "It Hurts".